Crappie Fishing Tips: Guide To Catching Crappie With Bait & Lures

 It should be able to show you the underwater landscape, including depths and submerged structures, with many able to pinpoint where the crappie are hiding.

-Because crappie will usually be found in the shallows in the spring and early summer, having a kayak may prove to be a pretty handy vessel for fishing.
+Because crappie will usually be found in the shallows in the spring and early summer, having a kayak can be good for fishing.
 Kayaks are more likely to be able to enter areas of the water that might be inaccessible to other boats.

 The shallow areas with lots of vegetation shouldn’t be too much of a problem for a kayak and even in the times of year where the crappie are in deeper areas, you may still have the upperhand over other vessels, since a yak is usually less disruptive than a motorized boat, so the crappie may be less likely to be scared off.